-Gas (LPG) is a mix of butane/pentane and thus can vary a lot e.g. Some gas is pentane entirely which will give better mileage than a mixture of both gases.
+Gas (LPG) is normally a mix of butane and pentane but that mix can vary significantly e.g. 100% Pentane (which is not very common) will give significantly better mileage than a mixture of both gases.

 Test across all cylinders and write the readings in your log book before treatment.
 Repeat compression test after treatment.